Professor Toby Breckon

 Within aviation security, his research work on X-ray image understanding pioneered the use of automated prohibited item detection algorithms within the sector and his team are credited with designing the first complete solution for threat image projection (TIP) within 3D CT security scan imagery (E&T Innovation Awards 2020, Highly Commended, Dynamites Technology Awards 2021, Innovator of the Year - Highly Commended).
 Their 3D TIP approach is now used globally by several major security scanner manufacturers, in numerous major international airports, and helps to secure over 500+ million passenger journeys per annum across five continents (2020).

-His team were a collaborator in the original UK SAPIENT programme, and developed an infrared (thermal) based autonomous sensor unit to demonstrate 'the art of the possible' in multi-sensor wide area surveillance.
-SAPIENT resulted in substantial impact in the area of sensor interoperability across the defence and security sector (2016- 2023+).
+His team were a collaborator in the original UK SAPIENT programme, and developed an infrared (thermal) based autonomous sensor unit to demonstrate 'the art of the possible' in inter-operable AI for multi-sensor wide area surveillance.
+As of 2023, SAPIENT is a British Standard (BSI Flex 355) and the UK MoD inter-operabilty standard for counter-UAS (uncrewed air system) technology.

 In collaboration with Blue Bear Systems, work from his team directly supported the development of intelligent payloads for "the largest collaborative, military focused evaluation of swarming uncrewed aerial vehicles (UAV) in the UK" (2021).

-He has acted as a technical consultant on a broad range of industrial projects, supporting the development of several commercial products (2013- 2023), and as an expert technical witness in US Federal Court (2021).
+Furthermore, he has acted as a technical consultant on a wide range of industry-led projects, supporting the development of several commercial products (2013- 2024), and as an expert technical witness in US Federal Court (2021).

 The broader international reach of his research is further chronicled in three research impact case studies submitted as part of the UK National Research Evaluation Framework (REF) spanning work on X-ray security imaging, automotive sensing and wide-area visual surveillance (2020/21) and he is the recipient of the Durham University Award for Excellence in Knowledge Transfer in recognition of his outstanding contribution to the public benefit of research (2022).